 Story by Deb Seminary, contributing writer

-Families are the first and most influential teachers of their children, and it is with this in mind that the North Dakota Department of Public Instruction (DPI) is celebrating National Parental Involvement Day on November 18.
+Families are the first and most influential teachers of their children, and it is with this in mind that the North Dakota Department of Public Instruction (NDDPI) is celebrating National Parental Involvement Day on November 18.
 As part of American Education Week, National Parental Involvement Day gives schools the opportunity to celebrate and encourage the role families play in their children’s education.

 In North Dakota, Gov. Doug Burgum issued a proclamation promoting Nov.
 18, 2021, as Family Engagement Day.
-Family Engagement is very important to DPI and efforts are continually being made across the state to increase partnerships with families and schools.
+Family Engagement is very important to NDDPI and efforts are continually being made across the state to increase partnerships with families and schools.

-“Superintendent Baesler and the NDDPI are dedicated to families being engaged in the education of students in North Dakota,” said Sara Mitzel, DPI’s assistant director of Assessment, adult education program manager, and Family Engagement Core Team member.
+“Superintendent Baesler and the NDDPI are dedicated to families being engaged in the education of students in North Dakota,” said Sara Mitzel, NDDPI’s assistant director of Assessment, adult education program manager, and Family Engagement Core Team member.

 The importance of family collaboration was one of the reasons the Family Engagement Cabinet was formed in 2019.
 The members meet quarterly and provide valuable advice, ideas, and opinions on how North Dakota families and schools can work together to support the education of all children.